 Engagement and serves as a consultant for the National Academy of Science’s Policy and Global Affairs Division.
 Prior to this role, she led the Center for Science Diplomacy at the American Association for the Advancement of Science (AAAS) after joining the Center as its Deputy Director.
 From 2014-2017, Dr. Mesfin served in the White House Office of Science and Technology Policy (OSTP), most recently as the Assistant Director for International Science and Technology (S&T).
 There, she led and advised on the strategic planning, coordination, and execution of the S&T-focused engagements under the responsibility of the U.S. President’s Science Advisor, and championed S&T as an element of the broader U.S. government’s foreign policy agenda.
 Dr. Mesfin has been a AAAS S&T Policy Fellow at the U.S. Department of Defense, where she worked on the Department’s domestic and international S&T engagements in basic research, and a policy fellow at the U.S. National Academy of Sciences and Engineering.
 She received a Ph.D. in bioengineering from the University of Pennsylvania and a M.S.E. in biomedical engineering and B.S.E. in chemical engineering from the University of Michigan.
 She is a term member of the Council on Foreign Relations and a Fellow at the Truman National Security Project.

-Carrie Kagawa is Chief of Staff at Truman Center for National Policy and Truman National Security Project.
+Carrie Kagawa is the former Chief of Staff at Truman Center for National Policy and Truman National Security Project.
 Prior to this, Carrie served in roles across the government, most recently as a Peace Corps Response Volunteer in Tbilisi, Georgia.
 Before the Peace Corps, Carrie held positions in the Obama Administration to include Senior Advisor and White House Liaison at the Department of Veterans Affairs.
 Carrie also served at the Department of Defense, in a range of national security roles, including the Office of Rule of Law and Detainee Policy.
 This included a six-month civilian deployment to Kabul, Afghanistan, working on U.S. detention policy, operations, and transition.
 Previous positions include service in the White House and U.S. Senate.
 Carrie is an alum of University of Illinois at Urbana-Champaign and Johns Hopkins University, School of Advanced International Studies, and is a 2020 #NextGenNatSec Honoree.

 Meet the DINSN 2020 National Security Fellow!